 The owner and the family will be notified in writing of the results of all inspections.
-When an inspection identifies HQS failures, BHA will determine (1) whether or not the failure is a life threatening condition ("emergency" fail item) and (2) whether the family or owner is responsible.
+When an inspection identifies HQS failures, BHA will determine whether or not the failure is a life threatening condition ("emergency" fail item).

 When life threatening conditions are identified, BHA will immediately notify both parties by telephone, facsimile, or email.
 The notice will specify who is responsible for correcting the violation.
 The corrective actions must be taken within 24 hours of the BHA's notice.